SpineEventEngine/base/tools/errorprone-checks/README.md

 }
 ```

-## Spine Checker Plugin
+## Spine Error Prone Checks Plugin
 Currently, the Spine Error Prone Checks are applied automatically to any project that uses
 [Spine Model Compiler](../model-compiler).

- The Spine Checker Plugin which is a part of the Model Compiler, performs all necessary
+ The Error Prone Checks Plugin which is a part of the Model Compiler, performs all necessary
-configurations and dependency updates to add the `spine-errorprone-checks` to the preprocessor path.
+ configurations and dependency updates to add the `spine-errorprone-checks` to the preprocessor
+ path.